Cannonsburg, Kentucky: Broadcasting

 WONS AM 1080's (Formally WOKT & WYHY) transmitter and tower is located on Lester Lane & East Johnson Road.
 It has been in operation since 1987 and is currently a Christian Talk formatted radio station.
 The station is owned by Fowler Media and studios are located in South Point, Ohio.

-Points of interest
+Commerce

 The Camp Landing Entertainment District (formerly Cedar Knoll Galleria, then Kyova Mall) is located in Cannonsburg.
 In May 2007, Phoenix Theaters opened a ten-screen stadium seating theater in hopes of reviving the mall, then known as Kyova Mall.
 Following the theater's opening, several new restaurants opened at the mall, though eventually the closing of various anchor stores (Sears and Elder-Beerman) and the COVID-19 pandemic ultimately closed the mall in 2020, save for the Rural King anchor and the theater.
 The property was sold in 2021 to a consortium that included the Boyd County Government and reopened as Camp Landing Entertainment District that year.
 New anchor tenants, including a remodeled theater, a casino, and an indoor amusement park, refilled the mall in the following years.